-Present value of

-Minimum lea se payments minimum lease paymer

-2019 2018 2019 2018

-HK\$'000 HK\$'000 HK\$'000 HK\$'000

-Amount payable under a finance lease:

-Within one year 30 365 30 358

-More than one year but not exceeding

-two years 30 30

-30 395 30 388

-Less: future finance charges (7) N/A N/A

-Present value of lease obligation 30 388 30 388

-Less: Amount due for settlement within twelve months shown under current liabilities (30) (358)

-Amount due for settlement after twelve months shown under
+Minimum lease payments 2019 HK\$'000 Present value of minimum lease payment 2019 HK\$'000 Amount payable under a finance lease: Within one year Less: future finance charges 30 30 N/A Present value of lease obligation 30 30 Less: Amount due for settlement within twelve months shown under current liabilities (30) Amount due for settlement after twelve months shown under non-current liabilities

-non-current liabilities 30

-The Group's obligation under a finance lease is secured by the lessor's title to the leased asset.
+The Group's obligation under a finance lease was secured by the lessor's title to the leased asset.

-23. DEFERRED TAX ASSETS (LIABILITIES)
+25. DEFERRED TAX ASSETS (LIABILITIES)

 For the purpose of presentation in the consolidated statement of financial position, certain deferred tax assets and liabilities have been offset.
+The following is the analysis of the deferred tax balances for financial reporting purposes: